adoyle-h/lobash/doc/contribution.md

 ### Write test cases

-Module test case must follow the path `test/modules/xxx.bats`.
+Module test cases must be put in `test/` folder.
+The file path of test case must be corresponding with source file path.
+For example, `src/modules/ask.bash` to `test/modules/ask.bats`; `src/import.bash` to `test/import.bats`.

 It is based on [bats-core](https://github.com/bats-core/bats-core).